ENVIRONMENTAL SITE ASSESSMENT - ESA (Assessment, Soil Test, Ground Water Test, Contamination Clean-Up)

 SEEKING THE SOURCE - Phase 2 - Environmental Site Assessment - ESA

-Generally, a phase 2 environmental site assessment is required by a lending institution (bank) when potential contamination has been identified on a high-risk property such as gas stations, dry cleaners etc, requiring financing.
+Many buyers or sellers of a large property try to limit their costs by drilling few boreholes which may result in few soil samples and limited groundwater assessment.
+This is prone to error and often misses many potential contamination problems.
+Generally, a phase 2 environmental site assessment is required by a lending institution (bank) when potential contamination has been identified on a high-risk property such as gas stations(Petro Canada, Esso, Shell, Ultramar, Husky, Olco, Pioneer), dry cleaners etc, requiring financing.

 Prior to any sub-surface investigation, the locations of underground utilities and services are investigated and confirmed to avoid potential disruption to the utilities during the sub-surface investigation.
-The locations for sub-surface investigation are selected by an initial rationale of being the most likely locations of contamination.
-Sub-surface soil and ground water sampling are completed in accordance with the requirements of phase 2 environmental site assessment ESA standard CAN/CSA-Z769-00.
+Sub-surface soil and ground water sampling and testing are completed in accordance with the requirements of phase 2 environmental site assessment ESA standard CAN/CSA-Z769-00.
 Proper chain of custody procedures are assured for the recovered soil and ground water samples.

-The turnaround time for a typical phase two environmental site assessment ESA in Ontario including City of Toronto, Durham Region, Halton Region, Peel Region and York Region (Ajax, Aurora, Bolton, Brampton, Burlington, Etobicoke, Maple, Markham, Milton, Mississauga, Newmarket, North York, Oakville, Oshawa, Pickering, Richmond Hill, Scarborough, Stouffville, Toronto, Vaughan, Uxbridge, Whitby and Woodbridge) is about 2 - 4 weeks.
+The turnaround time for a typical phase two environmental site assessment ESA in Ontario including City of Toronto, Durham Region, Halton Region, Peel Region and York Region ((Ajax, Aurora, Bolton, Brampton, Burlington, Etobicoke, Maple, Markham, Milton, Mississauga, Newmarket, North York, Oakville, Oshawa, Pickering, Richmond Hill, Scarborough, Stouffville, Toronto, Vaughan, Uxbridge, Whitby, Barrie, Burlington, Bowmanville, Cambridge, Hamiton, Georgetown, Guelph, Kitchener, Kingston, London, Milton, Peterborough, Sarnia, Stoneycreek, St Catharines, Waterloo, Windsor and Woodbridge

 Fortunately, today's property owners have learned from yesterday's mistakes, and are eager to cleanup contaminations confirmed in their properties.
 Phase 3 Environmental Site Assessment is an investigation involving remediation of a property.
 When a Phase 2 Environmental Site Assessment confirms an environmental contamination, a Phase 3 environmental site remediation may be initiated based on the type, degree, and extent of contamination and subsurface conditions at the site.
 Phase 3 environmental site investigations aim to delineate the physical extent of contamination based on recommendations made in Phase 2 environmental site Assessments.
 Phase 3 environmental site investigations may involve intensive testing, sampling, and monitoring, “fate and transport” studies and other modeling, and the design of feasibility studies for remediation and remedial plans.
 This study normally involves assessment of alternative cleanup methods, costs and logistics.
 Depending on the subsurface conditions, type of contaminant, and other variables, various methods such as excavate and haul of contaminated soil, pump and treatment of groundwater, bioremediation (supply oxygen and nutrients to a contaminated site so that naturally occurring bacteria that degrade hydrocarbons can flourish and breakdown the hydrocarbons), soil vapor extraction (force air through contaminated soil to drive contaminant particles into the air), neutralization in-place, may be used to remove or neutralize the contamination.